vdweij/json-data-type-to-spark-sql-type-mapper/docs/types.md

 In JSON an `object` has fields with a name and a corresponding data type.
 It is possible to nest objects in objects to create complex representations.
 The type can be mapped to a **StructType** in Spark SQL that is also capable of containing fields of various types.

 ## Null
 In JSON, the null value represents the absence of a value.
 It is used to indicate that a JSON property or element does not have a value or is undefined.
 In case present the mapper converts it into a **NullType**.
-THIS NEEDS WORK!!!

 ## Any
 In JSON, the any type indicates an absence of constraints on the data type.
 The closest equivalent in Spark to an "any" type would be to use a more permissive data type like **StringType**.